cnp3/ebook/exercises/sockets.rst

 	\draw (1,1) rectangle (3.5,4) node[midway] {\texttt{Process A}};
 	% process B
 	\draw (10,1) rectangle (12.5,4) node[midway] {\texttt{Process B}};

 	\draw[fill=gray] (3.25, 1.75) rectangle (3.75, 3.25) node[midway, rotate=90] {socket}; % socket 1

 	\draw[fill=gray] (9.75, 1.75) rectangle (10.25, 3.25) node[midway, rotate=270] {socket}; % socket 2

 	% pipe 1
 	\draw (3.75, 2) -- (9.75, 2);
 	\draw (3.75, 2.15) -- (9.75, 2.15);
 	% arrow of pipe 1
 	\draw[->, thick] (6, 1.8) -- (7.5, 1.8);

 	% pipe 2
 	\draw (3.75, 3) -- (9.75, 3);
 	\draw (3.75, 2.85) -- (9.75, 2.85);
 	% arrow of pipe 2
 	\draw[<-, thick] (6, 3.2) -- (7.5, 3.2);

 	\end{scope}

 	% computer 1
 	\draw (0,0) rectangle (4.5, 5) node[midway] {};

 	\node[anchor=south west] at (0.1, 0.1) {\texttt{Computer 1}};

 	% computer 2
 	\draw (9,0) rectangle (13.5, 5) node[midway] {};
 	\node[anchor=south east] at (13.4, 0.1) {\texttt{Computer 2}};

 Networked applications were usually implemented by using the :term:`socket` :term:`API`.
 This API was designed when TCP/IP was first implemented in the `Unix BSD`_ operating system [Sechrest]_ [LFJLMT]_, and has served as the model for many APIs between applications and the networking stack in an operating system.
 Although the socket API is very popular, other APIs have also been developed.
 For example, the STREAMS API has been added to several Unix System V variants [Rago1993]_.
 The socket API is supported by most programming languages and several textbooks have been devoted to it.
 Users of the C language can consult [DC2009]_, [Stevens1998]_, [SFR2004]_ or [Kerrisk2010]_.
 The Java implementation of the socket API is described in [CD2008]_ and in the `Java tutorial <http://java.sun.com/docs/books/tutorial/networking/sockets/index.html>`_.
 In this section, we will use the C socket API to illustrate the key concepts.

 The socket API is quite low-level and should be used only when you need a complete control of the network access.
 If your application simply needs, for instance, to retrieve data from a web server, there are much simpler and higher-level APIs.

 A detailed discussion of the socket API is outside the scope of this section and the references cited above provide a detailed discussion of all the  details of the socket API.
 As a starting point, it is interesting to compare the socket API with the service primitives that we have discussed in the previous chapter.
 Let us first consider the connectionless service that consists of the following two primitives :

  - `DATA.request(destination,message)` is used to send a message to a specified destination.
 In this socket API, this corresponds to the ``send`` method.
  - `DATA.indication(message)` is issued by the transport service to deliver a message to the application.
 In the socket API, this corresponds to the return of the ``recv`` method that is called by the application.

 The `DATA` primitives are exchanged through a service access point.
 In the socket API, the equivalent to the service access point is the `socket`.
 A `socket` is a data structure which is maintained by the networking stack and is used by the application every time it needs to send or receive data through the networking stack.

 Sending data to a peer using a socket
 -------------------------------------

 In order to reach a peer, a process must know its :term:`address`.
 An address is a value that identifies a peer in a given network.
 There exists many different kinds of address families.
-For example, some of them allow to reach a peer using the file system on the computer.
-Some others allow to reach a remote peer using a network.
+For example, some of them allow reaching a peer using the file system on the computer.
+Some others enable communicating with a remote peer through a network.
 The socket API provides generic functions: the peer address is taken as a ``struct sockaddr *``, which can point to any family of address.
 This is partly why sockets are a powerful abstraction.

 The ``sendto`` system call allows to send data to a peer identified by its socket address through a given socket.